 Profit after Tax (available for dividend distribution) | £8,950 |

-In the above scenario, there are £8,950 of profits available to be distributed to the shareholders.
+In the above scenario, £8,950 of profits are available to be distributed to the shareholders.

 Is there a penalty if you take more dividends than profit available?

-You won’t be slapped in handcuffs but it’s not advisable to keep ‘illegal dividends’ within the accounts and these can simply be corrected.
+You won’t be slapped in handcuffs, but it’s not advisable to keep ‘illegal dividends’ within the accounts; these can simply be corrected.

 How can you correct overpaid dividends in your accounts?

-If the shareholder is not a director in the company, they may only be required to repay an illegal dividend if they know or have reasonable grounds for knowing that it was made illegally when the distribution was made.
+If the shareholder is not a company director, they may only be required to repay an illegal dividend if they know or have reasonable grounds for knowing that it was made illegally when the distribution was made.

-To make sure you don’t get yourself into any sticky situations during the year, it’s worthwhile either preparing management accounts or using software that shows a ‘real-time’ position of your company so you make sure to set enough aside for taxes and review the profit available for dividends.
+To avoid sticky situations during the year, it’s worthwhile either preparing management accounts or using software that shows your company’s ‘real-time’ position so you can set aside enough for taxes and review the profit available for dividends.

 Recommended Contractor Accountants